bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- Breezy and Overcast
+- Drizzle and Breezy
-- 66% humidity
+- 65% humidity
-- 16 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 97% cloud cover
 - 38 AQI 🟩
 - 0.83 inches of rain expected in the next 48 hours